ahmedeid6842/Capstone/README.md

 ## 📖 Acknowledgements <a name="acknowledgements"></a>
+I would like to express my appreciation to <a href="https://www.behance.net/adagio07">Cindy Shin in Behance</a> for creating the original design and UI/UX.
 I would like to appreciate <a href="https://www.microverse.org/">Microverse</a> for providing the resources and the platform for us to be a Professional full-stack developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>